1. How is the convention site chosen?

 To select possible convention locations, the NCTE convention staff (who also coordinate the CCCC convention siting process) visit a number of possible locations.
 They put together a proposal outlining the possibilities, pros, and cons of each location.
 A list of 3-4 possible sites is then put to the CCCC membership for feedback.
 The sites are then voted on by the CCCC Executive Committee for a final decision.
 At the time of the decision, the convention staff present the EC with a more thorough dossier that includes the budgets and contracts for the site (including convention facilities and hotels), a summary of the political situation in the convention location, and member feedback.

-Currently, the CCCC Convention is sited through 2021.
-That conference will be held in Spokane, WA.
-The CCCC EC chose Spokane over Salt Lake City, UT based on member feedback and EC discussion of the context and political situation in both cities.
+Currently, the CCCC Convention is sited through 2022.
+That conference will be held in Chicago, IL.
+The CCCC EC chose Chicago over Columbus, OH, based on member feedback and EC discussion of the context and political situation in both cities.

 4. Are there any cities or states where we can’t go, in protest to some laws?